A two-species competition model with mixed dispersal and free boundaries in time-periodic environment: Comparison principle and some eigenvalue problems

 \section{Comparison principle and some eigenvalue problems}

-In this section, we first give a comparison principle for (1.1), and then investigate the existence and properties of principle eigenvalue of some eigenvalue problems.
+In this section, we first give two comparison principles for $(\ref{1.1})$ and $T$-periodic nonlocal evolution equation $(\ref{3.2})$, and then investigate the existence and properties of principle eigenvalue of some eigenvalue problems.
 These results will play an important role in later sections.